What is aerial yoga? Are there any risks for students? What can teachers and students expect to gain by this modern practice?

 3. Those with poor balance may feel unstable and be frightened of falling.

-4. It is definitely not safe while pregnant or if recovering from surgery.
+4. Aerial yoga is definitely not safe while pregnant or if recovering from surgery.

 If you always dreamed of feeling the weightless sensation of flying, then you may have fun with aerial yoga.
 Most people report a feeling of excitement and bliss at the end of class.
-Hammocks in beginner classes are only three inches above the floor, so risk of injury from falling is minimal.
+Hammocks in beginner classes may be lowered to a few inches above the floor, so risk of injury from falling is minimal in a safety-oriented class.
 As always, start slow and go at your own pace.

 © Copyright – Aura Wellness Center – Publications Division